Causes of Plant Explosions

 Combustible dust explosions can almost always be prevented.

 OSHA recommends that supervisors conduct a hazard assessment of all handled materials, operations conducted, spaces at the workplace, and potential ignition sources.
 If things need to be rearranged, repaired, or removed, then these actions need to be taken.
 Employers can also reduce the possibility of a combustible dust explosion by implementing a hazardous inspection and testing spaces for the presence of this fuel.

-Contaminated Plant Sites
+Contaminated Plant Sites Can Cause Explosions

 Often, contaminants in plant sites are located in the groundwater.
 Methane gas is a component in natural cases that can often enter groundwater through natural or industrial processes.
 According to the Water Systems Council, methane gas can become an explosion hazard at high concentrations.
 Methane forms an explosive mixture in the air when it is at concentrations between 5% and 15% volume.
 There are other factors that must contribute to triggering an explosion, such as the water temperature and the ventilation of the well where the methane is present.
 Also, air movement and the composition of the gas will determine what concentration of methane can produce an explosive hazard.